jacecotton/viewable/README.md

   * Deliberately no solution provided for "before every render" operations (code smell).
 * No `firstUpdated`—first render can be assumed within `connectedCallback` (just make sure to call `super.connectedCallback` first).
 If you're paranoid, check `this.isMounted`.
 * No `updated`—use effects.
+* No `createRenderRoot`—shadow DOM required, DIY idiomatically with `attachShadow`.
+* No `@query` decorators—use `querySelector`/`querySelectorAll` in `connectedCallback` or `get` method.

+We've tweaked other APIs while keeping them effectively the same:

+* `invalidateView` instead of `requestUpdate`—Viewable doesn't let you directly request an update, *per se*.
+Instead, you declare the view as stale, and the fact that it updates in response is implicit.
+We consider this more declarative and semantic.

+Open questions:
+* `updateComplete` promise?
+Potentially useful for outside observers.
+Also consider dispatching events.

 ## Known and open issues
 * Typing complexity—how does the view know prop types?
 * Testing—modularizing views and decorated fields make testing theoretically easy, but actual utilities need to be developed.

+## Won't solve
+* Styles—no opinion (recommendation: constructed stylesheets).